 Organized chronologically for the most part, and involving such issues as sexuality, colonialism and racism.
 Readings drawn from high art, not popular culture, and include such authors as Conrad, Kafka, Puig, Woolf, Duras and Valenzuela.
 (Writing-intensive.)
 (Proseminar.)
 Open to first-year students only.
 Maximum enrollment, 16.

 Why are trials so fascinating?
 Our emphasis will be on the ways they clarify values, establishing borders between acceptable and unacceptable behavior, with attention to how they enforce cultural norms concerning race, gender, and sexuality.
 We will discuss literary and cultural representations of historical trials, such as those of Socrates, Joan of Arc, Galileo, the Salem Witches, and Oscar Wilde.
 Course materials to include readings from Aeschylus, Plato, Shaw, Brecht, Stendhal, Kafka, Camus, Morrison, as well as films and other primary and secondary sources.
 (Writing-intensive.)
 (Proseminar.)
-Open to first-year students only.
+(Theme or Identity and Difference) Open to first-year students only.
 Maximum enrollment, 16.
-N Rabinowitz.

 African Americans and Cinema.